AdityaKoranne/AdityaKoranne.github.io/README.md

 # About
 ___
-Mechanical and Control Systems Engineer (MSME, BEMech)
+Mechanical and Control Systems Engineer (MSME, BEMech) Dynamic Systems and ELectric Mobility Enthusiast Traveller, Foodie and a Loyal Companion

-*Ambitious and Deterministic Goal Seeker*
-*Adventurer, Foodie and Traveller*

-*Welcome to the playground of infinite possibilities...*
+*Welcome to my professional world...*
    ___

 # Projects